piwheels/hostedpi/docs/getting_started.rst

   on available properties and methods.
 * See the :doc:`recipes` page for more ideas showing what you can do with this module.
+* See the :doc:`cli` page for details of the possibilities provided by ready-made scripts